Work Study - Purpose and Facts

-The purpose of the Work-Study Program (WS) is the employment of students who are enrolled as undergraduate, graduate or professional students who are in need of earnings from employment to pursue courses of study at eligible institutions.
+The purpose of the Work Study Program is the employment of students who are enrolled as undergraduate, graduate or professional students who are in need of earnings from employment to pursue courses of study at eligible institutions.

-Employment under the WS Program must be reasonably available to the extent of available funds to all students in the instruction who desire such employment.
-Students are responsible for finding qualifying work-study employment.
+Employment under the Work Study Program must be reasonably available to the extent of available funds to all students in the instruction who desire such employment.
+Students are responsible for finding qualifying work study employment.

-A student is terminated from WS Program at the end of the each academic term, if the student's enrollment drops below the minimum requirement of half-time, or if determined ineligible for Federal Aid by the Financial Aid Office.
+A student is terminated from Work Study Program at the end of the academic year (Spring term), if the student's enrollment drops below the minimum requirement of half-time, or if determined ineligible for Federal Aid by the Financial Aid Office.

 At a Glance - Facts About Student Employment